-Although I don’t anticipate using Instacart all that often, I can definitely understand the appeal.
+Although I don’t anticipate using Instacart all that often (except for their newer Pickup option perhaps), I can definitely understand the appeal.
 Moreover, while the fees can add up, I would say they are comparable to what you would pay for restaurant delivery through Uber Eats or DoorDash — and I find Instacart to be a better value in that regard.
 For that reason, if you’re on the fence, I’d recommend trying out Instacart for yourself.

 Also published on Medium.